Kavaeric/lightera-climate/TEXTURE_LAYOUT.md

 - **A**: Reserved

 ## Terrain texture (static)
+To be reworked: Water depth, salinity, and surface albedo should likely just be written directly to the relevant working textures rather than stored in some initialisation texture that will need to be read from.
 - **R**: Elevation (m)
 - **G**: Water depth (m)
 - **B**: Salinity (PSU)